siboehm/awesome-learn-datascience/README.md

 ## Data Science using Python
 This list covers only Python, as many are already familiar with this language.
 [Data Science tutorials using R](https://github.com/ujjwalkarn/DataScienceR).

+### General

+- [O'Reilly Data Science from Scratch](https://amzn.to/2GSjjrK) - Data processing, algorithm implentation, and visualization with example code.

 ### Learning Python